By/About Sam Scott

 by Farid Abdelouahab

-This magnificently illustrated book traces the history of travel dairies from the earliest, sometimes crude, collections of drawings and notes to volumes that are today considered works of art in and of themselves.
+This magnificently illustrated book traces the history of trave dairies from the earliest, sometimes crede, collections of drawings and notes to volumes that are today considered works of art in and of themselves.
 From scientists on expeditions to soldiers on colonial missions, from explorers on the high seas to artists in the jungle readers will find fascinating journals of astonishing beauty, some of them never before revealed to the public.
 This volume takes you on a voyage colored with the wonders and the discoveries of the last five hundred years, exploring an artistic territory in a constant state of flux.

 2004

-Produced by Archipel Studio, Paris
+Printed by Archival Studio, Paris

-12.8 x 9.8 inches with 232 pages
+12.8 X 9.8 inches with 232 pages

 Hardcover: ISBN 3938265191